alnitak/flutter_soloud/README.md

 2. The file `lib/flutter_soloud_FFIGEN.dart` will be generated.
 3. Copy the relevant code for the new functions from `lib/flutter_soloud_FFIGEN.dart` into `lib/flutter_soloud_bindings_ffi.dart`.

-Additionally, I have forked the [SoLoud](https://github.com/jarikomppa/soloud) repository and made modifications to include the latest [miniaudio](https://github.com/mackron/miniaudio) audio backend which is set as the default.
+Additionally, I have forked the [SoLoud](https://github.com/jarikomppa/soloud) repository and made modifications to include the latest [Miniaudio](https://github.com/mackron/miniaudio) audio backend.
+This backend is in the [new_miniaudio] branch of my [fork](https://github.com/alnitak/soloud) and is set as the default.